Captive portal IPv6 support

 Before any of those patches can be included at least the context switching (CP_multi_instance_ipfw.diff) will have to be migrated and there are also changes required to the pfSense php module (or the ipfw binary will have to be used again).
 And of course to make everything work ipv6 fwd support will be needed.

-#9 Updated by Cyrill B about 4 years ago
+#9 Updated by Cyrill B over 4 years ago

 I'll just add this here so that it doesn't get lost: